js318sn-sudo/Global_E-Commerce_Sales_Analysis_Mini-Project/README.md

 ---

 ## Problem Statement

 The rapid growth of e-commerce businesses generates large volumes of sales, customer, product, and payment data.
 Analyzing this data is essential for understanding customer purchasing behavior, identifying top-performing products, tracking sales trends, evaluating profitability, and improving business decision-making.
-The objective of this project is to perform a comprehensive analysis of e-commerce sales data using Python, Pandas, data visualization, statistical techniques, and machine learning to generate meaningful business insights and support data-driven decisions.
+This project aims to perform a comprehensive analysis of e-commerce sales data using Python, Pandas, SQL-style analytical operations, data visualization, statistical techniques, and machine learning.
+The project focuses on extracting meaningful insights from business data, identifying sales patterns, evaluating customer and product performance, and supporting data-driven decision-making through analytical reporting and dashboard development.

+### Objectives

+- Customer Behavior Analysis
+- Product Performance Analysis
+- Sales Trend Analysis
+- Profitability Analysis
+- Regional Performance Analysis
+- Payment Analysis
+- SQL-Style Business Reporting and Analytical Operations
+- Sales Prediction using Machine Learning

+---

 ## Dataset Selection

 For this project, a custom E-Commerce Sales dataset was created to simulate real-world online business operations.
 The dataset consists of four interconnected tables: Customers, Products, Orders, and Payments.
 These datasets contain information related to customer details, product information, order transactions, sales amounts, discounts, profits, payment methods, and payment status.

-The datasets were merged and analyzed to study sales performance, customer behavior, product trends, revenue generation, profitability, and business growth patterns.
-This structured dataset provides a suitable foundation for data cleaning, exploratory data analysis (EDA), statistical analysis, feature engineering, visualization, and machine learning tasks.
+The data from multiple tables was integrated and analyzed using Pandas operations such as filtering, grouping, aggregation, joins, sorting, and business reporting.
+The combined dataset was used to study sales performance, customer behavior, product trends, revenue generation, profitability, and business growth patterns.

+This dataset provides a strong foundation for data cleaning, exploratory data analysis (EDA), feature engineering, statistical analysis, data visualization, machine learning, and business intelligence reporting.

 ---

-## Problem Statement
-To analyze e-commerce sales data and extract meaningful insights such as:
-- Customer behavior
-- Product performance
-- Sales trends
-- Profitability
-- Regional performance
-- Payment analysis
-- Sales prediction using Machine Learning

----

-## Datasets Used
+### Datasets Used

-- customers.csv
+- customers.csv – Customer information
-- products.csv
+- products.csv – Product details and pricing information
-- orders.csv
+- orders.csv – Order and sales transaction records
-- payments.csv
+- payments.csv – Payment methods and payment status details
-- final_merged_dataset.csv
+- final_merged_dataset.csv – Integrated dataset created by merging all datasets for analysis

+These datasets were analyzed using Python, Pandas, statistical techniques, data visualization, machine learning, and business intelligence methods to generate meaningful insights and support data-driven decision-making.

 ---